Cloudoki/backbone-tags/README.md

 # Backbone-Tags

-Manage Models Tags with Backbone
+Manage Models Tags with Backbone, typeahead.js and rendered with Mustache

 ## Requirements